Anonymoussubmissionpurpose/EDITS/README.md

 100%|██████████| 500/500 [13:25<00:00,  1.61s/it]
 Preprocessed datasets saved.
 ```
-*Carry out node classification task with the output of EDITS:
+(2-2) Carry out node classification task with the output of EDITS:
 ```
 python classification.py
 ```